A cable tray is a unit, or set of units, with their fittings forming a rigid structure to support cables and assist in channeling them.

 Solid bottom Cable Tray

 It is important to note that these trays accumulate moisture.
-It is a problem that can be solved by performing perforations that allow continuous draining, as long as the trays are not used as a shield.
+This problem can be solved by performing perforations that allow continuous draining, as long as the trays are not used as a shield.

-The basket-type cable trays are welded wire structures that serve to support electrical cables in an orderly way, especially systems with cables of control and data.
+Basket cable trays are welded wire structures that support electrical cables in an orderly way, especially for control and data cables.
+These trays are also known as wire mesh cable trays.
 They provide ideal support for data communication cables (coaxial and braided pairs).

-These trays have the advantage of being versatile and can be used in many different situations.
-Due to this, it is possible to work with accessories that vary horizontally and vertically by cutting them as needed.
-They have other advantages, such as a light structure and more open spaces.
-It provides better cooling, improves electrical efficiency, and is fire-resistant.
-It can be used as a shield for cables.
+These trays are versatile and can be used in many situations.
+They allow horizontal and vertical adjustments by cutting as needed.
+They have a lightweight structure and open spaces.
+This design improves cooling, enhances electrical efficiency, and resists fire.
+They can also act as shields for cables.

-The channel tray’s width is small, providing economical support for length drop cables.
-This kind of cable tray is used to carry only one or two cables to the nearby equipment from the main cable tray.
+The channel tray is narrow, making it a cost-effective option for supporting drop cables.
+It is used to carry one or two cables from the main tray to nearby equipment.

 Materials of Cable Tray